 Gudekote Sloth Bear Sanctuary is the second Sloth Bear Sanctuary in India and Asia, declared exclusively for the protection and conservation of the Sloth Bear.
-It is situated in the Kudligi and Sandur taluks of Ballari and is spread over a total area of 167.59 Sq kms.
-The Sanctuary also nourishes important medicinal plant and herbs.
-Furthermore, many prehistoric sites like rock paintings, natural caves, old temples etc. are located inside the Sanctuary.
+It is situated in the Kudligi and Sandur taluks of Ballari and is spread over a total area of 167.59 sq km.
+The Sanctuary also nourishes important medicinal plants and herbs.
+Furthermore, many prehistoric sites like rock paintings, natural caves, old temples, etc. are located inside the Sanctuary.

 Highlights of Gudekote Sloth Bear Sanctuary

-- Animals: The sanctuary is home to Leopard, Small Civet Cat, Palm Civet Cat, Jungle Cat, Jackal, Indian Grey Wolf, Indian Fox and Striped Hyena, Wild Boars, Pangolins etc. Sloth bear population in Gudekote is estimated to be between 50 and 60.
+- Animals: The sanctuary is home to Leopard, Small Civet Cat, Palm Civet Cat, Jungle Cat, Jackal, Indian Grey Wolf, Indian Fox and Striped Hyena, Wild Boars, Pangolins, etc. The sloth bear population in Gudekote is estimated to be between 50 and 60.

-- Birds: More than 130 species of birds are found in Gudekote sloth bear sanctuary.
+- Birds: More than 130 species of birds are found in the bear sanctuary.
 Popular ones include hawk eagles, flycatchers, etc.